evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## Finding the distance 𝜃

 We use exactly the same procedure to find the angle 𝜃.
 First, we find its acceleration with the function `calculateAngleAcceleration`.
 Then, we use it to find the angular speed by calling the function `newValue`.
-And finally, we compute the angle 𝜃 from its angular speed.
+And finally, we compute the angle 𝜃 from its angular speed:

 ```JavaScript
 var angleAcceleration = calculateAngleAcceleration(state);